Society for Maintenance and Reliability Professionals

 Experienced maintenance and reliability professionals who want to attain the CMRP designation.
 Professionals interested in building their competency in maintenance and reliability disciplines.

 Each course includes a comprehensive active learning manual, morning and afternoon refreshments, lunch, and the use of a fully equipped e-business center.
-Classes are held on Tuesday through Thursday, with CMRP exam on Friday.
+Classes are held on Tuesday through Thursday.

 Your training needs are unique.
 Unique needs may require customized, on-site training.
 Learn from practicing reliability professionals – on your site – at a time convenient for you – tailored for your environment.
 For more information please contact Dan Anderson at 800-556-9589 or education@LCE.com.